Njalila: Description

+Jaws and teeth

-As in other gorgonopsians, "D." nasuta has large blade-like caniniform teeth.
-The incisor teeth (five in each premaxilla), however, are smaller than those of related gorgonopsians, and it only had four to five small postcanine teeth.
+As in other gorgonopsians, Njalila has large blade-like caniniform (i.e. "canine-like") teeth.
+The incisiform ("incisor-like") teeth (five in each premaxilla), however, are smaller than those of related gorgonopsians, and it only had four to five small postcanine teeth behind the caniniform.
 The jawline of the maxilla in the upper jaw is notably convex, with a much more exaggerated curve of the toothrow than in other gorgonopsians except for Arctognathus.
-This exaggerated curvature is due to the post-canine teeth being housed in a raised bony flange of the maxilla behind the canines.
-The maxilla also has an unusual groove over the postcanine teeth, starting shallowly above the first postcanine and running down to the edge of the bone behind the 5th postcanine, deepening along its length.
-Like other gorgonopsians "D." nasuta also possessed palatal teeth, three on each palatine and two on each pterygoid bones, with only weakly developed bosses supporting them.
-The vomer on the roof of the mouth is very broad at the front, but narrows rapidly to a constricted splint halfway down its length.
-This more resembles the vomer of the derived rubidgeines than the narrower vomer of earlier gorgonopsians.
+This exaggerated curvature is due to the postcanine teeth being housed in a raised bony flange of the maxilla behind the canines.
+The maxilla also sports a distinct horizontal ridge where it adjoins the jugal bone, as well as an unusual groove over the postcanine teeth, starting shallowly above the first postcanine and running down to the edge of the bone behind the 5th postcanine, deepening along its length.

+Like other gorgonopsians Njalila also possessed palatal teeth set on a pair of raised bean-shaped bosses on the roof of the mouth.
+Each boss spans both the palatine and the pterygoid bones, with three teeth on each palatine and two on the pterygoid.
+There is a shallow depression between the two bosses (the palatine fossa), but uniquely there is an extra "pre-fossa" hollowed out in front of the bosses too.
+There are also a few palatal teeth on the transverse processes of the pterygoid that abut against the margin of the skull, but they are not well developed.
+Further forward, the vomer separating the two internal nostril openings (choanae) is very broad at the front, but narrows rapidly to a constricted splint halfway down its length.
+This more resembles the vomer of the derived rubidgeines than the uniformly narrower vomer of earlier gorgonopsians.
 The vomer sports three ridges, one down its middle and two running along each edge.

 The dentary bone of the lower jaw is comparatively slender, with a sloping mandibular symphysis that nonetheless bears the characteristic 'chin' of gorgonopsians.
 The reflected lamina of the angular bone towards the back of the jaw is only moderately ridged, in comparison to other gorgonopsians.
+Only one specimen preserves remains of the postcranial skeleton, mostly vertebrae and some other fragmentary bones, but these are undescribed as of 2026.

+Njalila cf. nasuta broadly resembles other specimens of Njalila, including the characteristic upturned snout tip and palatal "pre-fossa", but may differ in having a more sloping snout and wider, more flared zygomatic arches and temporal fenestra than definitive N. nasuta.